Home / Use Cases / Knowledge Search

 How it would look at your company

-Step 2 — Set up the RAG architecture (week 3–5)
+Step 2 — Set up the RAG architecture (weeks 3–5)

-Step 4 — Respect permissions (week 4–6, in parallel)
+Step 4 — Respect permissions (weeks 4–6, in parallel)

-Stack: Microsoft Graph with delegated permissions, Azure AI Search with Security Trimming.
+Stack: Microsoft Graph with delegated permissions, Azure AI Search with security trimming.

-Step 5 — Trial, feedback, expansion (week 6–10)
+Step 5 — Trial, feedback, expansion (weeks 6–10)

-What you should look out for along the way
+What to watch out for along the way

 What realistically changes afterwards